 Freethinkers from the 19th century thought the age of reason would overcome mythology belief.
 But, they underestimated the power of brainwashing.
 There isn’t any fact that would change someone’s mind entrenched and integrated deeply into a religious paradigm.
-Trying to argue with common sense from the standpoint of logic, science, or other archeological evidence is futile.
+Trying to argue with common sense from logic, science, or other archeological evidence is futile.

 “You can’t use reason to convince anyone out of an argument that they didn’t use reason to get into.” ― Neil deGrasse Tyson